 Cryptocurrencies are notoriously volatile; prices jump all over the place.
 Take Bitcoin: As of June 22, 2022, the coin trades for $20,185.
 In April 2020, as the pandemic shook global markets, the same asset traded for below $7,000, while in November 2021, Bitcoin was trading for $67,000.
 Stablecoins address this weakness.
 They are cryptocurrencies that tie their value to some other asset, often the US dollar, which means the cryptocurrency’s price fluctuates far less.

-Maker and its DAO, or decentralized autonomous organization, aims to address these problems with its own stablecoins: MKR and DAI.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Maker and its DAO, or decentralized autonomous organization, aims to address these problems with its own stablecoins: MKR and DAI.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Maker is part of a new wave of finance called decentralized finance, or DeFi, which refers to a variety of different financial tools that use blockchain to replace traditional intermediaries, such as banks, brokerages, or insurance companies.
 While some blockchain projects, such as Bitcoin, are used purely for transactions as a cryptocurrency, DeFi projects broaden blockchain by using it for non-custodial services such as lending.
 Maker is one of these projects.